 The Fire Chief said that, for safety reasons, firefighters could only stand, watch, and let the fire burn out; it took seven hours.

-If your house catches fire, would you will be able to grab your firearms and all of that ammunition that might be sitting in more than one location?
+If your house catches fire, would you be able to grab your firearms and all of that ammunition that might be sitting in more than one location?
 For you hand loaders, can you get to your powder and primers and transport them to a safe place quickly?
-Although I used a fire for the lead-in, I could have used a natural disaster like a hurricane, flood, or tornado.
+Although I used fire for the lead-in, I could have used a natural disaster like a hurricane, flood, or tornado.

 This article is not about the legalities of transporting ammunition.
 Please refer to your state laws concerning the transportation of ammunition.
 The information that follows is for mature audiences that only need information about enhancing ammunition storage with a degree of portability.